-Risk Limits : The internal ratings are used in establishing the Group's various internal limits (such as industry risk limit).
+Risk Limits The internal ratings are used in establishing the Group's various internal limits risk-informed pricing considerations and strategic decisions.

+(such as industry risk limit).

-• Risk Reward and : PD, EAD and LGD metrics are used to assess profitability of deals to
+Risk Reward and : PD, EAD and LGD metrics are used to assess profitability of deals to allow for